oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

     ![Open ADB](./images/create-credential.png "")

-    > **Note:** If you can not run the `CREATE_CREDENTIAL` procedure successfully, you can consult the ADMIN user to grant execute access on `DBMS_CLOUD` packages.
+    > **Note:**If you can not run the `CREATE_CREDENTIAL` procedure successfully, you can consult the ADMIN user to grant execute access on `DBMS_CLOUD` packages.
+For more information, see[`DBMS_CLOUD`](https://docs.oracle.com/en/cloud/paas/autonomous-database/serverless/adbsb/dbms-cloud-subprograms.html#GUID-3D0A5361-672C-467D-AA90-656B1B4D4E37).

-    You can leave the SQL window open and continue with the next Task.
+    You can leave the SQL window open and continue with the next task.

 ## Task 5: Configure access control to allow user access to external network services

 In this task, you will use **`DBMS_NETWORK_ACL_ADMIN.APPEND_HOST_ACE`** procedure to grant the access control privileges to a user.
 For more information, see [Configuring Access Control for External Network Services](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/managing-fine-grained-access-in-pl-sql-packages-and-types.html#DBSEG-GUID-3D5B66BC-0277-4887-9CD1-97DB44EB5213).

-1. In the source database SQL window, enter the following script, set the following parameters, and then click **Run Statement**.
+1. In the source database SQL window, specify the following parameters that are used in the following code example.

-    - principal_name: Enter  your database user name or role such as **ADMIN**.
+    - principal_name: Enter  your database user name or role such as **`ADMIN`**.
     - principal_type: Enter **`xs_acl.ptype_db`** for a database user or role.

+2. Substitute the `enter_db_user_name_or_role` place holder with your own your database user name or role such as admin.
+Copy and paste the following code into your SQL Worksheet, and then click the **Run Script (F5)** icon in the Worksheet toolbar.

     ```
     <copy>